User attributes object

 Dates | Must be stored in the ISO 8601 format or in any of the following formats: - yyyy-MM-ddTHH:mm:ss:SSSZ - yyyy-MM-ddTHH:mm:ss - yyyy-MM-dd HH:mm:ss - yyyy-MM-dd - MM/dd/yyyy - ddd MM dd HH:mm:ss.TZD YYYY Note that “T” is a time designator, not a placeholder, and should not be changed or removed.
 Time attributes without a time zone will default to Midnight UTC (and will be formatted on the dashboard as the equivalent of Midnight UTC in the company’s time zone).
 Events with timestamps in the future will default to the current time.
 For regular custom attributes, if the year is less than 0 or greater than 3000, Braze stores these values as strings on the user. |

-For information regarding when you should use a custom event versus a custom attribute, see our respective documentation on custom events and custom attributes.
+For information on when you should use a custom event versus a custom attribute, see our respective documentation on custom events and custom attributes.

 Braze user profile fields